Look and Feel

 |

-If you want to hide the URL for specific instances only, you can set the hide-url
+If you want to hide the URL for specific instances only, you can set the hide-url property in the instance metadata

 while registering a service.

-When using Spring Boot Admin Client you can set the property spring.boot.admin.client.metadata.hide-url=true
+When using Spring Boot Admin Client you can set the property spring.boot.admin.client.metadata.hide-url=true in the

-does not have any effect, when the URLs are disabled in Server.
+corresponding config file.
+The value set in metadata does not have any effect, when the URLs are disabled in Server.